Free iPad for Low Income Families: How to Get, Provider

 Can families choose the iPad model they receive?

-The iPads provided are from a list of specified models that offer excellent features.
+The iPads provided are from a list of models offering excellent features.

 What happens if the provided iPad is damaged or lost?

-In most cases, If the iPad is damaged or lost, you will have to replace it or pay for repairs.
-In other cases, you can notify the iPad provider if the loss or damage occurred within the time of the warranty attached to the iPad.
-The provider will cover the expense if the circumstances attached to the loss or damage aren’t from your end.
+If the iPad is damaged or lost, you can notify the iPad provider if the loss or damage occurred within the time of the warranty attached to the iPad.
+The provider will cover the expense if the circumstances attached to the loss or damage aren’t yours.

 Is internet access included with the provided iPad?